Skip to Content

 The Skylight Calendar works for my family and I’m sure it can work for yours.
 It takes some of the stress off of me, especially when I feel like a project manager most days.

 Since we got the Skylight Calendar, my kids have taken more responsibility for getting themselves ready and understanding what’s on the agenda for the day, week, and month.
+It’s a great time management tool and an easy way for the whole family to view our to-do lists, chore charts, parent-teacher conferences, extracurricular activities, and synchronize our various calendars.

 follow my pursestrings amazon live